 Reading business books can be enjoyable and play a critical role in helping you become a better leader and improve your leadership skills.

 The best leaders have the best habits.
 One of these habits is reading.
 It is one of the most powerful sources of growth and habits of highly effective people.

-To inspire your own reading list, here is a list of top 10 books you should read about leadership in 2019.
+To inspire your own reading list, here is a list of best 10 books you should read about leadership.

 Authors: Stanley McChrystal, Jeff Eggers, and Jason Mangone

 Why should you read this book?
 In this book, Stanley McChrystal, a retired general who spent 34 years in the U.S. Army, and his co-authors (Jeff Eggers, and Jason Mangone), discuss 13 great leaders and explain leadership is not what you think it is.
 This book explores the ancient old question: “What makes a leader great?”
 There is no simple answer but the book explores the stories of these famous leaders and how they put leadership to work in a wide range of different eras and different fields.